Florida governor breaks with Trump over proposal to arm teachers

 "Banning specific weapons is not going to fix this," said Scott.

 An NRA member, Scott said he didn't consult the powerful gun lobby about his proposals.
-But it appears to be a sharp break with an organization that has 300,000 members in Florida and that Scott has relied on in the past.
+But it appears to be a sharp break with the organization that has 300,000 members in Florida, and that Scott has relied on in the past.

-There was no immediate response to Scott's move from the NRA or its chief lobbyist in Florida, Marion Hammer.
+There was no immediate response to Scott's move from the NRA headquarters.
+But its chief lobbyist in Florida, Marion Hammer, called it "gratuitous gun control."

+"We oppose punishing law-abiding gun owners," Hammer told the Tampa Bay Times.

 Scott also called for spending $450 million to put a law enforcement officer in every school (one for every 1,000 students), hiring mental health professionals whose only job would be counseling students, and upgrading school security with metal detectors, bulletproof glass, reinforced doors and other measures.